 Making an Offer

-Once you’ve found a property that you want, you’ll want to make an offer.
-An offer represents your desire to purchase the property and the amount that you’re willing to pay for it.
+Once you’ve found a property you want, you’ll want to make an offer.
+An offer represents your desire to purchase the property and the amount you’re willing to pay.

-Your real estate agent can usually give you advice about the price you should offer on a resale home based on your local market conditions and recent home sales in the neighborhood.
+Your real estate agent can advise on the price you should offer on a resale home based on your local market conditions and recent home sales in the neighborhood.

 After agreeing on a price, the seller will stop showing the property to other prospective buyers because the home is now ‘conditionally sold’ to you, and will begin to take the necessary steps to complete the transaction.